Characterization of causal ancestral graphs for time series with latent confounders: Introduction

-The structure of this paper is as follows: In Sec.~\ref{sec:class_graphical_models} we begin by specifying the considered type of causally stationary time series processes.
+The structure of this paper is as follows: In \textbf{Sec.~\ref{sec:notation}} we summarize basic graphical concepts and introduce our notation.
+In \textbf{Sec.~\ref{sec:class_graphical_models}} we first specify the considered type of causally stationary time series processes.
 We then introduce ts-DMAGs, a class of causal graphical models for representing the causal relationships and independencies among only the observed variables of such processes at finitely many regularly spaced observed time steps.
-This construction recognizes that, in addition to some component time series potentially being unobserved altogether, in practice one is always restricted to finitely many observed time steps.
-In Sec.~\ref{sec:characterization_full_section} we analyze the newly defined class of causal graphical models in detail and derive several constraints that ts-DMAGs necessarily obey.
-The analysis culminates in the complete characterization of ts-DMAGs by a single necessary and sufficient condition in Theorems~\ref{thm:complete_characterization} and \ref{thm:complete_characterization_2}.
-We further show that this characterization imposes constraints stronger than those that have previously been considered in the literature.
-For this reason ts-DMAGs allow for stronger causal inferences than the previously considered model classes, as we also concretely demonstrate with examples.
-Along the way we further introduce the concept of stationarifications in order to illuminate various discussions.
-In Sec.~\ref{sec:equivalence_classes_and_causal_discovery} we put these developments to use in the context of causal discovery by defining ts-DPAGs as representations of the Markov equivalence classes of ts-DMAGs.
-We show that these graphs are more informative than the output of current causal discovery algorithms and point out a conceptual misunderstanding that, as we argue, has misguided recent developments in this regard.
-Lastly, in Sec.~\ref{sec:increasing_taumax} we compare ts-DMAGs and ts-DPAGs with different numbers of observed time steps and define the limiting objects obtained by sending this number to infinity.
-In Sec.~\ref{sec:appendix} we summarize basic graphical concepts and introduce our related notation.
-The proofs of all theoretical results are given in Sec.~\ref{sec:proofs}.
+In \textbf{Sec.~\ref{sec:characterization_full_section}} we analyze ts-DMAGs and first derive several properties that they necessarily have.
+With Theorems~\ref{thm:complete_characterization} and \ref{thm:complete_characterization_2} we then completely characterize ts-DMAGs by a single necessary and sufficient condition.
+We further show that ts-DMAGs are a strict subset of the classes of graphical models that have previously been considered in the literature (see Sec.~\ref{sec:previous_model_classes}).
+For this reason, and as we demonstrate with examples, one can draw stronger causal inferences from ts-DMAGs than from the previously considered graphs.
+We further introduce the concept of \emph{stationarification} in order to illuminate various discussions.
+In \textbf{Sec.~\ref{sec:equivalence_classes_and_causal_discovery}} we put these developments to use in the context of causal discovery by defining ts-DPAGs as representations of the Markov equivalence classes of ts-DMAGs.
+We show that these graphs contain more causal information than the output of current causal discovery algorithms.
+Moreover, we point out an incorrect claim in the literature that, as we argue, has misguided recent developments (see the discussion below Theorem~\ref{thm:causal_discovery_non_stat_is_better}).
+We also present an algorithm that learns ts-DPAGs from data.
+We give further theoretical results and all proofs in the \textbf{Supplementary Material} \citep{gerhardus2022_supplement}.